tektoncd/operator/docs/TektonPipeline.md

 * `threads-per-controller` - is the number of threads(aka worker) to use when processing the pipelines controller's workqueue, default value in pipelines controller is `2`
 * `kube-api-qps` - QPS indicates the maximum QPS to the cluster master from the REST client, default value in pipeline controller is `5.0`
 * `kube-api-burst` - maximum burst for throttle, default value in pipeline controller is `10`
+* `statefulset-ordinals` - enables StatefulSet Ordinals mode for the Tekton Pipelines Controller.
+When set to true, the Pipelines Controller is deployed as a StatefulSet, allowing for multiple replicas to be configured with a load-balancing mode.
+This ensures that the load is evenly distributed across replicas, and the number of buckets is enforced to match the number of replicas.
+Moreover, There are two mechanisms available for scaling for scaling Pipelines Controller horizontally:
+- Using leader election, which allows for failover, but can result in hot-spotting.
+- Using StatefulSet ordinals, which doesn't allow for failover, but guarantees load is evenly spread across replicas.

 > #### Note:
 > * `kube-api-qps` and `kube-api-burst` will be multiplied by 2 in pipelines controller.
 To get the detailed information visit [Performance Configuration](https://tekton.dev/docs/pipelines/tekton-controller-performance-configuration/) guide